floshin/acrolib/glossary.md

 * **Butterfly Kick**, short **B-Kick**, ...
 * **Butterfly Twist**, short **B-Twist**, ...
 * **Split Leap**, see Grand jeté.
-* **Grand jeté**, "great jump", is a frontal split jump, in which the legs are thrown into a frontal split during the flight phase.
-An advanced variation is a split leap with a 180° rotation, which is called ... .
+* **Grand jeté**, "great throw", is a frontal split jump, in which the legs are thrown into a frontal split during the flight phase.
+An advanced variation is a split leap with a half turn, see *Grand jeté en tournant*.
+* **Grand jeté en tournant**, "Great throw and turn", is a *Grand jeté* with a half turn (180° twist).
 * **Scissor Leap**, a jump where both legs are thrown straight up in front of the upper body, but not at the same time, but after another, crossing each other in the middle; an advanced variatiom is a Scissor Leap with 180° rotation, which is also known in Ballet as the "Grand Jête".
 * Straddle Jump
 * Piriouette Jump